weichuanchuan/llm-phishing-detector/README.md

 - `study.html`: Information about the research study
 - `feedback.js`: JavaScript for handling user feedback
-- `whitelist.txt`: List of trusted domains that bypass certain security checks
-- `gif/`: Directory containing tutorial GIFs demonstrating how to use the system

-During runtime, the system also creates a `tmp` directory within `data` for storing:
+- `whitelist.txt`: List of trusted domains that bypass certain security checks During runtime, the system also creates a `tmp` directory within `data` for storing:
 - Screenshots of analyzed websites
 - Log files
 - Temporary analysis reports
 - User feedback data

-### Attachments Directory

-The `attachments` directory contains data used directly in the bachelor's thesis:
-- `raw_study_submissions.zip`: Raw data collected from the user study
-- `llm_comparison.pdf`: Results of the subjective LLM comparison
-- `study_analyze_helper.js`: Script used to analyze the study data

 ### Building
 ```bash